 To save you the time and effort, we’ve put together this dedicated guide to the best bargains on great-sounding headphone.
 We constantly monitor major Aussie retailers and go a-huntin’ to bring you the most worthwhile deals on a variety of sets – from in-ear buds to noise-cancelling cans – so check out our continually updated list below to discover the best current headphones deals in Australia.

-Bose QuietControl 30 noise-cancelling wireless headphones ($314.40; usually $449): For a pair of in-ear headphones, the QC 30 has a level of noise cancellation that matches any of Bose’s over-ear cans, and that’s very impressive given its size.
+Bose QuietControl 30 noise-cancelling wireless headphones ($310.40; usually $449): For a pair of in-ear headphones, the QC 30 has a level of noise cancellation that matches any of Bose’s over-ear cans, and that’s very impressive given its size.
 In fact, the level of noise cancellation can be adjusted to suit your environment via the in-line remote.
-But .
-But if you’re not an audio connoisseur, these are still a pretty good set of headphones to get, especially for those who don’t particularly enjoy the feel of cans on their ears.
-The by using the code PRESENT at checkout until August 30.
-That’s a huge saving of over $134.
+These are a pretty good set of headphones to get, especially for those who don’t particularly enjoy the feel of cans on their ears.
+The QC30 buds are available for just $310.40 on eBay by using the code PLUG20 at checkout until October 23.
+That’s a huge saving of over $138.

 The best deals on our favourite headphones